Bug fix in chat application

 console.log(io.sockets.manager.roomClients[socket.id]);

-It has revealed that even though the room no longer exists the user is still joined to it.
+Even though the room no longer existed, the user was still joined to it.

-The solution?
-Has to be done in two steps.
-First, loop through all the connected sockets (stored in a sockets collection), and check if its IDs match any of the IDs in the room.people array.
-If there's a match, force that socket connection to leave the room.
+The fix requires two steps.
+First, loop through all connected sockets (stored in a sockets collection) and check if their IDs match any in the room.people array.
+If there’s a match, force that socket to leave the room.

-Second, 'nullify' the inroom property for the users who were in that room.
+Second, set the inroom property to null for users who were in that room.

 var socketids = [];